Inference for the Case Probability in High-dimensional Logistic Regression: Numerical Studies

-In Table \ref{tab: Setting 1,2 i}, we compare the proposed LiVE method with post-selection, \texttt{hdi} and \texttt{WLDP}, in terms of CI construction and hypothesis testing.
-The coverage and lengths of CIs are reported under the columns indexed with ``Cov" and ``Len", respectively.
-The CIs constructed by LiVE and \texttt{hdi} have coverage over different scenarios and the lengths are reduced when a larger sample is used to construct the CI. \texttt{WLDP} suffers from the issue of over-coverage and the post-selection method suffers from under-coverage.
+In Table \ref{tab: Setting 1 i}, we compare the proposed LiVE method with post-selection, \texttt{hdi} and \texttt{WLDP}, in terms of CI construction and hypothesis testing for the setting $(\rm S1)$ with $x_*$ generated as Loading 1.
+The CIs constructed by LiVE and \texttt{hdi} have coverage over different scenarios and the lengths are reduced when a larger sample is used to construct the CI. \texttt{WLDP} overcovers and the post-selection method undercovers.

-Regarding the testing procedure, we report the empirical rejection rate (ERR) of the proposed testing procedures, where ERR is defined as the proportion of null hypothesis in \eqref{eq: null hypothesis} being rejected out of the $500$ replications.
+Regarding the testing procedure, we report the empirical rejection rate (ERR), which is defined as the proportion of null hypothesis in \eqref{eq: null hypothesis} being rejected out of the $500$ replications.
 Under the null hypothesis, ERR is an empirical measure of the type I error; under the alternative hypothesis, ERR is an empirical measure of the power.
 For Loading 1 (alternative hypothesis), the empirical power increases with sample sizes, for all methods.
 For the case that $\|\xnew\|_2$ is relatively small, the proposed LiVE method has a power above $0.90$ when the sample size reaches $400$.
-For settings with large $\|\xnew\|_2$, the power is not as high mainly due to the high variance of the bias-corrected estimator.
+For settings with a large $\|\xnew\|_2$, the power is not as high mainly due to the high variance of the bias-corrected estimator.
 This is consistent with the theoretical results established in Proposition \ref{prop: testing}.
-On the contrary, even with sample size as large as $600$ and relatively small $\|\xnew\|_2$, the test based on \texttt{WLDP} does not have a good power. {{For loading 2 (null hypothesis), the proposed LiVE method, \texttt{hdi} and \texttt{WLDP} have type I error controlled across all sample sizes while post selection does not have it controlled for the sample size at $n=200$. }}

 We have investigated the computational efficiency of all methods and reported the averaged time of implementing each method under the column indexed with ``t" (the units are seconds).
 The proposed LiVE method is computationally efficient and can be finished within $25$ seconds on average.
 The \texttt{hdi} algorithm provides valid CIs but requires around an hour to achieve the same goal for $n=600$ and $p=501$.
-The main reason is that the \texttt{hdi} is not designed for inference for case probabilities and requires the implementation of $p$ high-dimensional penalization algorithm for bias-correction.
+The main reason is that the \texttt{hdi} is not designed for inference for case probabilities and requires the implementation of $p$ high-dimensional penalization algorithms for bias-correction.